serverless/blog/posts/2016-01-04-writing-serverless-plugins.md

 };
 ```

-This will work in a very similar way as the definition above.
+This will work in a very similar way to the definition above.
 However, it won't provide you with automatic checking that the required option is passed to the command, or any help information.

 From this perspective, **I'd suggest spending the time with writing up `usage`, requirements and shortcuts.** It will make it significantly easier for the users of your plugin to figure out how to actually use it.